St Margaret's Church, Rottingdean: Architecture

 The church is built of flint, with stone dressings and a tiled roof.
 Although the 19th-century work by Scott also used flint, its pattern is more even than the random distribution seen in the original walls.
 The entrance is at the west end, opposite the village green, and reached through a lychgate dating from 1897 in memory of Revd Arthur Thomas, vicar of the church for 47 years until his death in 1895.
 (Two windows in the square tower are also memorials to him.)
 The entrance door is flanked by two heavy buttresses.
 On top of the steeply pitched roof at the west end is a small cross, and a large clock is embedded in the wall below this.

 The main structures of the nave, chancel and tower are all original.
 There are a series of trefoil and lancet windows on all sides, many of which are paired.
 Many of these have stained glass; most were designed by Edward Burne-Jones.
 In particular, the east wall has three tall lancet windows and a quatrefoil; the lancet windows, installed in 1893 in commemoration of Burne-Jones's daughter Margaret's marriage, represent the archangels Gabriel, Michael and Raphael.

 The church today

 St Margaret's was listed at Grade II* on 13 October 1952.
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.
 It remains in active use for worship, and is the only Anglican church in the Benefice of Rottingdean.
 The parish covers the whole of Rottingdean—reaching to the boundaries of Ovingdean and Saltdean—the coast road as far as Roedean, and surrounding areas of downland.

-Services are held in the church on Sundays, Tuesdays and Thursdays for the parish, and on Wednesdays for pupils at St Margaret's Church of England Primary School.
-Sermons are available to download as podcasts.
+A development project in 2024-2025 removed the pews, installed underfloor heating, added shallower steps to the altar and moved the bust of Rev Dr Thomas Hooker from over the pulpit to a new position on the north wall of the church.
+Further phases of development are planned, including a two-story extension on the north side of the church to provide accessible toilets, a modern kitchen, buggy storage and shower facilities on the ground floor and a lift to first-floor meeting rooms and the gallery.